Wine appellations

 Margaux AOC

-Bordeaux — Médoc AOC Maritime
+Bordeaux — Médoc

 The most southerly and most elegant of the Médoc commune AOCs.
 Famous for perfumed, refined Cabernet-led blends — the stylistic counterpoint to powerful Pauillac.